jaydenmilne/steamsync/README.md

 add them to your Steam Library.
 If a shortcut with the same path already exists, you can skip it.

+steamsync attempts to be simple.
+It does not attempt to fetch any banner art, it simply uses the executable's icon as the icon in steam.

 ## Installation (brief)
 Requires > Python 3.6 and Windows